muteburrito/ProjectZ/.github/ISSUE_TEMPLATE.md

 ---
-title: "Build_failed"
+title: "Build failed"
-assignees: muteburrito
+labels: "bug"
-labels: bug
+assignees: "muteburrito"
 ---

 The build failed.
 Please check the logs for more details.